Mercola.com

 Could Wal-Mart Cause the End of Growth Hormones in Milk?

-milk, dairy cowWal-Mart, the largest grocery retailer in the United States, has announced that its store brand milk will now come exclusively from cows not treated with artificial growth hormones.
+milk, dairy cowWal-Mart grocery, the largest retailer in the United States, has announced that its store brand milk will now come exclusively from cows not treated with artificial growth hormones.
 The move will likely send a powerful signal to food manufacturers about the growing mainstream demand for healthier food products.

 Ronnie Cummins, director of the Organic Consumers Association, says, "It‘s reached the tipping point ...
 Even Wal-Mart‘s customers are demanding milk free from genetically engineered hormones."